LeonyLeal/LeonyLeal/README.md

 ## Hi there, I'm Leony Leal 👋

-👶️Born in Porto Alegre, Brasil <br>
+👶️Born in Porto Alegre, Brazil <br>
-🇧🇷️Living in Brasilia, Brasil <br>
+🇧🇷️Living in Brasilia, Brazil <br>
 🌱I’m currently learning Algoritms, Android Development(Kotlin), Python, Javascript and Ruby. <br>
 🔭I’m currently working on Personal Projects <br>
-🤔I’m looking for help to develop a project <br>
+🤔I’m looking for help to develop some projects <br>
 ⌨️ The Algoritms will be on my [repository](https://github.com/LeonyLeal/Algoritms)<br>
 👯I'm looking to collaborate in anything that i can be helpful